 Students will enjoy opportunities to compete in local, regional and provincial culinary competitions.
 They will acquire a solid foundation for baking skills essential to succeed in today's baking industry.
-Launch your career as a baker or pastry chef with the Culinary Arts program.

 This industry sector offers opportunities to pursue further education, training and employment in a variety of skilled trades.
 Students committed to pursuing an apprenticeship in the skilled trades should refer to the Regional OYAP and Specialist High Skills Major sections of this document.